The Meaning of Jacob Wrestling with God [Genesis 32:22-32]

 Wrestling with God brings our personal relationship with Him to a higher level.
 We become closer to Him and see how much he cares and loves us.
 We can recognize the work He is doing in our lives, and we don’t fear it, or run from it.
 That gives us peace in our lives that we might never experience.

-Jacob blesses his grandchildren at the end of his life with these descriptions of his relationship with his God: “May the God before whom my father’s Abraham and Isaac walked, the God who has been my shepherd all my life to this day, the Angel who has delivered me from all harm- may he bless these boys…” Gen 48:15-16.
+Jacob blesses his grandchildren at the end of his life with these descriptions of his relationship with his God: “May the God before whom my father Abraham and father Isaac walked, the God who has been my shepherd all my life to this day, the Angel who has delivered me from all harm- may he bless these boys…” Gen 48:15-16.

 Encouragement for the Week:

 Are you wrestling with God- having your own personal struggle- just as Jacob did?
+We all have burdens, fears, and frustrations.

 Don’t fear wrestling with Him.
 He wants to mold you into having the best possible personal relationship with Him.
 Ask Him to make His path clearly known and rest in His plan.